Introduction to Financial Reporting

 - No Discussions of Non-Financial Data: Non-financial data is not presented and reported in the financial reporting framework.
 Hence the important non-financial data remains unaffected.

-- Comparable Not Presented: In financial reporting presentation only current year’s data is presented.
+- Comparable Not Presented: In the financial reporting presentation, only the current year’s data is presented.
 Comparison with the previous year is not reflected hence it becomes difficult for investors to compare.

-- Presented for Specific Time Period: It is presented for the period mention instead of from beginning till the end of the period so as to make a better clear picture.
+- Presented for Specific Time Period: It is presented for the period mentioned instead of from the beginning to the end of the period to make a better clear picture.

 It is the presentation of financial information in a legal framework.
-Apart from the financial position, financial reporting also includes financial related communications so as to make a clear picture.
-With the better presentations, the compliance becomes more due to prevent from the remark of non-presentation by the auditors of the company.
-With proper presentation, it becomes easy for an analyst to analyse the data and compare with the industry framework and give advice about investment in a particular company. the major drawbacks of financial reporting are, it is presented for a specific period mention instead of a presentation from the beginning of the company till the end of the year so as to make the picture and wealth clearer.
+Apart from the financial position, financial reporting also includes financial-related communications so as to make a clear picture.
+With better presentations, compliance becomes more due to prevent the remark of non-presentation by the auditors of the company.
+With proper presentation, it becomes easy for an analyst to analyze the data and compare it with the industry framework and give advice about investing in a particular company. the major drawbacks of financial reporting are, it is presented for a specific period mention instead of a presentation from the beginning of the company till the end of the year so as to make the picture and wealth clearer.

 This is a guide to Financial Reporting.
-Here we also discuss the definition to Financial Reporting along with respective objectives, benefits and limitations.
+Here we discuss the definition of Financial Reporting along with respective objectives, benefits, and limitations.
 You may also have a look at the following articles to learn more –